Are you wondering, “How do bloggers make money?” Get the answers revealed by a full-time blogger here.

 Who pays the blogger: any person or company that purchases them, including the blog reader

 The final answer to the question, “How do bloggers make money?” is memberships and subscriptions.
-They are both fairly common, yet I don’t think they fall squarely into products or services, so I made them a separate category.

-Memberships can be like subscriptions, but they can also take on a variety of forms.
-They can include clubs, mastermind groups, discussion forums, etc. Some bloggers also sell e-courses as memberships, by which members can access the content for a prescribed time and/or get more content over time.
+Subscriptions are essentially payments by the reader for exclusive content.
+Memberships can be like subscriptions, but they can also take on a variety of forms, such as clubs, mastermind groups, discussion forums, etc. Some bloggers also sell e-courses as memberships.

-By now, you may realize that how much bloggers make varies dramatically based on their unique readership, their unique sources of income, and how effectively these income sources are implemented.
+How much bloggers make varies dramatically based on their unique readership, their unique sources of income, and how effectively these income sources are implemented.

 And remember, in addition to blog earnings varying dramatically, blogs are also businesses that pay expenses, taxes, government fees, payroll, marketing, and so on.

-I have used the data in the video below as a guidepost for years now, and I have found that it offers pretty good averages overall at a variety of levels.
+For more specific numbers: I have used the data in the video below as a guidepost for years now, and I have found that it offers pretty good averages overall at a variety of levels.

 Eb over at Productive Blogging also published these updated statistics about the general range of bloggers’ income.